1961 Trivia, History, and Fun Facts

 Black and Decker introduced the first cordless power drill powered by nickel-cadmium.

 Pampers disposable diapers were available for the first time.

-Ibuprofen was introduced to the public, and that became available as an over-the-counter drug in 1984.
+Ibuprofen was introduced to the public, and it became available as an over-the-counter drug in 1984.

 Chase’s octagon-shaped logo, designed in 1961, is a stylized representation of the water pipes laid by its predecessor, the Manhattan Company, which Aaron Burr had formed as a water company in 1799.